pletzer/nzesm_apptainer/README.md

 ```
 Now take a cup of coffee.

-Note: if you're using Singularity you may replace `apptainer` with `singularity` in the above commands.
+Note: if you're using Singularity you may replace `apptainer` with `singularity` in the above and below commands.

 ### Building the container on NeSI